mikenakis/Bathyscaphe/README.md

 Also note that with these annotations we are only promising shallow immutability; Bathyscaphe will still perform all the checks necessary in order to guarantee deep immutability.
 So, for example, if the field was of type `Foo` instead of `int`, or if the array field was an array of `Foo` instead of an array of `byte`, then Bathyscaphe would recursively assess the immutability of `Foo` as part of assessing the immutability of the field.

-### Self-assessment
+### <a name="usage-self-assessment">&ZeroWidthSpace;</a>Self-assessment

 Sometimes, the question whether an object is mutable or immutable can be so complicated, that only the object itself can answer the question for sure.
+(For an example, see **_freezable class_** in the glossary.)
 In order to accommodate such cases, the bathyscaphe-claims module defines the `ImmutabilitySelfAssessable` interface.
 If your class implements this interface, bathyscaphe will be invoking instances of your class, asking them whether they are immutable or not.
 Here is an example:

     public class MyFreezableClass implements ImmutabilitySelfAssessable
     {